 Adding links for e-mail and files

-This lesson is all about CSS, creating and maintaining CSS styles and classes within the Dreamweaver environment.
-You will get to know the different options for stylesheets and learn how to apply the special formatting options CSS have to offer.
-This way your pages will be great to look at and consistent.
+This lesson is all about CSS: creating and maintaining CSS styles and even classes within the Dreamweaver environment.
+Learn all about stylesheets options and how to apply special formatting CSS has to offer.
+This way your pages will be great to look at and be consistently layed out.

 Formatting complete pages and specific elements: all is addressed.
 The emphasis lies on formatting and layout using stylesheets for consistency.

 During this lesson you add different types of interactive elements to give a visitor something to interact with.
 This means you also create forms, which are crucial elements on any website: you will learn how to create and manage them.